Duafatima-2902/AI-Study-Buddy-RAG-/README.md

 🤝 Contributing

 Pull requests are welcome!
-If you’d like to contribute, please fork the repo and create a feature branch.
+If you’d like to contribute:

+Fork the repo

+Create a feature branch

+Commit changes

+Open a PR 🎉